UPPMAX/programming_formalisms/docs/pair_programming/README.md

     of actual code.
 This is OK.

-### Exercise 3: practice pair programming again
+### Exercise 3: do an issue in the learners' project

 ???- info "Learning objectives"

     - Practice pair programming
     - Practice to convert class diagrams to real code

-- Do the previous exercise for another class, including the reflection
+- Do the previous exercise for an issue at the right skill level.
+  If there is no such issue, create one.

 Reflect additionally: